docarray/docarray/docs/fundamentals/dataclass/index.md

 ::::

-Each card can be seen as a multimodal document: it consists of a sentence, an image, an audio clip and some tags (i.e. author, column section).
+The left card can be seen as a multimodal document: it consists of a sentence, an image, and some tags (i.e. author, column section).
+The right one can be seen as a collection of multimodal documents, each of which consists of an audio clip and a sentence description.

 In practice, we want to express such multimodal documents via Document and DocumentArray, so that we can process each modality and leverage all DocArray's API, e.g. to embed, search, store and transfer them.
 That's the purpose of DocArray dataclass.